 In addition to the paved bike trail, the park has more than six miles of hiking trails.
 The trails offer scenic vistas of Shoal Creek and Crockett Falls, limestone bluffs, abundant wildlife and serene forest.
 The Overlook Trail runs parallel to the Shoal Creek Trail.

 During the summer months, swimming is a popular park activity.
-An Olympic-sized swimming pool with a modern bathhouse and concession stand is a great way to beat the heat.
+An Olympic-sized swimming pool with a modern bathhouse and vending machines is a great way to beat the heat.
 There is ample sunbathing space and a wading pool for children.
 Lifeguards are on duty during swimming hours.

 David Crockett State Park has seven cabins near beautiful Lindsey Lake.
 Each cabin is completely furnished with two bedrooms, two baths, a full kitchen and covered patio.
 These unique modern accommodations were designed and built with energy efficiency in mind.
 They are designated Leadership in Energy and Environmental Design (LEED) certified vacation homes.
 For campers, the park’s two campgrounds contain a total of 107 sites, some equipped with a table, fire ring and grill and 30 amp electrical and water hookups.
 Campground #1 also has 8 primitive camp sites.

 The park has an onsite restaurant that overlooks 40-acre scenic Lindsey Lake.
 The restaurant features home-style cooking from the buffet or menu.